VajdaMate/Othello_JavaFX/README.md

 # Othello Game

 This is a two-player board game created using JavaFX.
-The game is based on the classic board game Othello.
+The game is based on the classic board game Othello also known as reversi.

-## How to Play
+## Rules

-The game is played on an 8x8 board.
-Each player has a set of pieces that are black on one side and white on the other.
-The game starts with four pieces placed in the center of the board, two of each color.

-The objective of the game is to have more pieces of your color on the board than your opponent at the end of the game.
-The game ends when there are no more moves left for either player.
+- Played on a 8x8 board, starting with 4 disks in the middle, 2 black 2 white
+- A disk can only be placed in a way, that it encloses at least one disk of the opponent's disk
+- If a player does not have any valid moves, the enemy moves again
+- The game ends, if neither player has a valid move, the board is full, or only one color remains
+- One with the most disks at the end win, draws are possible, and if the scores are X:0, it means 64:0

 ## Requirements